 Next to the falls, which at the turn of the 20th century provided hydro-electric power for Guadalajara, now stands the empty shell of a cotton and woolen mill whose wheels were once turned by the falls.
 Hopefully one day these historic falls will be restored to their rightful place as one of Mexico’s greatest tourist attractions.

-This is an edited excerpt from Tony Burton’s Western Mexico, A Traveller’s Treasury (Perception Press).
+The text of this post is an edited excerpt from Tony Burton’s Western Mexico, A Traveller’s Treasury (4th edition).
 All rights reserved.